rafaelnogalha/forest_fire/readme.md

 To view and run the model analyses, use the ``Forest Fire Model`` Notebook.

 To view the CSVs, just open the folder 'results' and then you are able to see the code.

+## Results

+The simulation results are in the /results directory

 ## Files